noahhusby/eth3r/README.md

 # Eth3r

 A work-in-progress custom firmware generator.
-  *Also the first tool/program I've made :)*

  **REQUIRES A BOOTROM EXPLOIT!**
-   *Or kloader if you know what you're doing*

-  Currently can Generate a root filesystem, which can be placed in a Sn0wbreeze IPSW manually for a CFW
+  Currently can Generate a root filesystem

+  *Limited to 6.1.3 3GS for now... need more testing on other versions.**

   &nbsp;